simpleledgerinc/ChainBet/README.md

 ## Node.js implementation of the Bitcoin Cash ChainBet protocol

 This repo contains a node.js implementation of the ChainBet protocol built using TypeScript.
 The specification of the ChainBet protocol is here: [https://github.com/fyookball/ChainBet](https://github.com/fyookball/ChainBet).
-An example program (dice.ts) and a npm package are provided to demonstrate how to use the npm package.
+An example program (dice.js) is provided to demonstrate how to use the `chainbet` npm package.
+Instructions for compiling the chainbet npm package from TypeScript source are also provided.

-### Main Menu
+### dice.js Main Menu

 ![Main Menu](https://github.com/jcramer/chainbet/blob/master/examples/dice/images/main_menu.png?raw=true)